shahzad52/starting-with-python/README.md

 ## Dictionaries

 Dictionaries are used to store data values in key-value pairs.
 A dictionary is a collection that is unordered, changeable, and indexed.
 You can create dictionaries, access and modify their items, and add or remove key-value pairs.

+## Tuples
+Tuples are used to store multiple items in a single variable.
+A tuple is an ordered, immutable collection that allows you to group related data together.
+You can create tuples, access their elements, and perform various operations on them, but you cannot modify them after they are created.

 ## Basic Searching Algorithms